 Collecting data for a Home Energy Score takes 30-60 minutes at the home, depending on the size.
 If there is an attic or a crawl space, access to those areas is required.
 Many times the access is located in a closet, so some items may need to be moved.
 After all of the data has been entered into the U.S. Department of Energy’s calculating software, a report and score is generated.
 A score of 1 indicates that the home needs extensive energy improvements, while a score of 10 indicates that the home has excellent energy performance.
 A score of 5 represents the average home in the United States.

-Tabor Northwest charges $150 for a Home Energy Assessment.
+Tabor Northwest charges $150 for a Home Energy Assessment in Portland or Milwaukie.
+An additional fee of $50 is added to scores provided in Hillsboro.
 Customers receive the energy score and report on the same day as the assessment.